-void futhark_context_config_set_profiling (struct futhark_context_config cfg, int flag)

-With a nonzero flag, enable the capture of profiling information.
+- void futhark_context_config_set_profiling (struct futhark_context_config cfg, int flag) With a nonzero flag, enable the capture of profiling information.
 This should not significantly impact program performance.
-Use futhark_context_report() to retrieve captured information, the details of which are backend-specific.
+Use futhark_context_report () to retrieve captured information, the details of which are backend-specific. - void futhark_context_config_set_logging (struct futhark_context_config cfg, int flag) With a nonzero flag, print a running log to standard error of what the program is doing.